Product: Programmable SMS

 To workaround these plan limitations, we suggest using the Fallback to Long Code feature of Messaging CoPilot.
 By enabling this feature, CoPilot will attempt first to send your message out using your short code, and then make a second attempt over a long code if necessary.
 For more details, please see our blog post "Improve SMS Deliverability with Fallback to Long Code".

-Sprint customers may be able to whitelist messages sent from your short code by texting the phrase
+Sprint customers may be able to allow messages sent from your short code by texting the phrase

 Allow XXXXX to 9999, replacing